mainej/schema-voyager/README.md

 <choose :app>
 ```

-Trigger a run of the [ingestion script](#ingestion-scripts), presumably from a REPL connected to the JS server.
+Trigger a run of the [ingestion script](#ingestion-scripts), either from a CLJ REPL or from the command line.
 After everything is loaded, open [http://localhost:8080](http://localhost:8080).
 When the ingestion script is re-run, changes will be reflected on the page after a short delay.

 ## Annotate

 The core data for Schema Voyager are the [properties of an attribute](https://docs.datomic.com/cloud/schema/defining-schema.html), like `:db/valueType` and `:db/cardinality`, that have been (or will be) transacted into a Datomic database.
+Datomic needs these properties to run.
-However, Datomic [recommends](https://docs.datomic.com/cloud/best.html#annotate-schema) that you annotate schema with information that Datomic doesn't need to run, but which helps explain the history and structure of the database.
+However, Datomic [recommends](https://docs.datomic.com/cloud/best.html#annotate-schema) that you annotate schema with information that it doesn't need to run, but which helps explain the history and structure of the database.

 Schema Voyager introduces [supplemental properties](#supplemental-properties) for annotating attributes.

 Though the annotation step is optional, it is an excellent way to enrich and document your schema.
 Without any annotation, Schema Voyager will show the main properties of an attribute like the name, type, cardinality, uniqueness constraints and other properties.
-But with annotation, it can show much more—whether an attribute has been deprecated, what entities it appears on, and what entities to which it refers.
+But with annotation, it can show much more—whether an attribute has been deprecated, which entities it refers to, and more.

 To learn all the ways to annotate your schema, it is useful to understand some Schema Voyager [terminology](#terminology) first.